rails/rails/guides/source/association_basics.md

 ##### `:inverse_of`

 The `:inverse_of` option specifies the name of the `belongs_to` association that is the inverse of this association.
-Does not work in combination with the `:through` or `:as` options.

 ```ruby
 class Supplier < ApplicationRecord